Zainab-Sajjadhub/python-keylogger-project/README.md

 This project is strictly for **educational and ethical use only**.
 Do **NOT** use these scripts to monitor or capture input from anyone without explicit permission.
-Unauthorized use may be illegal and unethical, and you assume full responsibility for any misuse.

 ---